koda-git/config-mac/readme.md

 # My Mac Configuration

 Welcome to my Mac configuration repository!
 Here, you'll find everything you need to set up your Mac to mirror my development environment.
-This setup includes essential packages installed via Homebrew, iTerm configurations for a better terminal experience, and custom scripts for Quartz commands to enhance productivity.
+This setup includes essential packages installed via Homebrew, iTerm configurations for a better terminal experience, and additional commands you might find useful.

 ## Table of Contents